Josh-TX/videos-to-stream/README.md

 This will serve an HLS stream at `/playlist.m3u8`.
 It also serves a simple webpage at `/` that plays the stream.
 The stream will recursively scan the container's /media folder for all video files, randomly select a file, and play a random 1-minute video clip from the file.
 It then crossfades into the next randomly-selected file, and so on.

+You can also mount to the containers /metadata folder to preserve presets beyond the lifetime of the container

 # Configuration

 There are many adjustable settings that affect the streams behavior.
 At the moment these settings can be controlled via environmental variables.
 Some useful settings include